AI Output Validation Is the Risk Layer Every Enterprise Is Skipping

 In my case the cost was weaker research framing.
 In a credit decisioning or client advisory system, the equivalent could be a compliance audit pass disabled for 60 days with zero indication.

 The right fix isn’t better error handling.
 It’s an eval: a programmatic expectation for what each validation pass should produce, checked on every run, compared against a baseline.
 I found the bug by manually reading an environment variable.
-That’s not a validation architecture.
-That’s luck.
+That’s luck, not a validation architecture.

 What Enterprises Need Beyond This